caki9282/ResearchProj/README.md

 - Grabbing from the distance but there was a weird angle to it, and the movement.
 - Assign grabbing buttons to other parts of the controller so that it can be accessible to more people.

+OBSERVATIONS:
+My overall observations from all the testing was 1, definitely test my project before demo day cause that was a hot mess, but also there was a little more polisihing that needed to be done as there were concepts of interactions but due to them being slightly buggy it made it hard for my testers to give a fair testing and review as when something doesn't work the way you want it to it hard for them to judge it and make the correct improvements.
+Also testing my stuff with the right audicance. because im testing about accessibility I should test it with the correct demographic.